run-ai/docs/docs/Researcher/scheduling/gpu-memory-swap.md

 Whenever the inference/interactive workload stops using the GPU, the swap mechanism swaps out the inference/interactive workload GPU data to the CPU memory.
 Kubernetes wise, the pod is still alive and running using the CPU.
 This allows the training workload to run faster when the inference/interactive workload is not using the GPU, and slower when it does, thus sharing the same resource between multiple workloads, fully utilizing the GPU at all times, and maintaining uninterrupted service for both workloads.

-### Serving inference warm models with GPU memory swap¶
+### Serving inference warm models with GPU memory swap

 Running multiple inference models is a demanding task and you will need to ensure that your SLA is met.
 You need to provide high performance and low latency, while maximizing GPU utilization.
 This becomes even more challenging when the exact model usage patterns are unpredictable.
 You must plan for the agility of inference services and strive to keep models on standby in a ready state rather than an idle state.